dmccreary/personal-finance/docs/chapters/03-budgeting-and-financial-planning/index.md

 One of the most powerful budgeting skills is distinguishing between needs and wants.
 This distinction helps you prioritize spending and identify areas where you can cut back without sacrificing your wellbeing.

+#### Needs

-**Needs** are expenses required for your basic survival and ability to earn income:
+Needs are expenses required for your basic survival and ability to earn income:

 - Housing (shelter)
 - Basic food and water
 - Essential clothing